Loaded Mac and Cheese – classic recipe ramped up wtih crispy bacon, sour cream, green onions and plenty of the creamy cheesy comfort we crave.

 - Precooked bacon or bacon bits can also be used in this recipe.

-Whether you’re making the best cheese sauce for veggies, fries or mac and cheese, you can’t go wrong with classic flavors like Sharp Cheddar, White Cheddar Cheese or Monterey Jack Cheese.
+For the best cheese sauce you can’t go wrong with classic flavors like Sharp Cheddar, White Cheddar Cheese or Monterey Jack Cheese.

 - American cheese